 This policy also allows John and Sheila greater options than traditional long-term care policies through a death benefit.

-Finally, this is a single premium policy which allows them to use money they have set aside that they are not expecting to use for retirement to insure against long-term care costs.
+Finally, this is a single premium policy that allows them to use the money they have set aside that they are not expecting to use for retirement to insure against long-term care costs.

 Here are some of the features we look for on these hybrid policies: